By submitting this form, you are agreeing to the Terms of Use and Privacy Policy.

 Moreover, governments in APAC countries are increasingly emphasizing safety and security on production floors, which can be best achieved by the implementation of AGVs.
 Asian countries under lockdown have suffered tremendous loss of business and revenue due to the shutdown of many manufacturing units.
 This has impacted the demand for AGV in 2020.

-Toyota Industries Corporation (TICO) will combine its software development in autonomous vehicles (AVs), raise its global investments, and establish T-Hive B.V. as a new centre of competence to satisfy the growing demands of its customers.
+Toyota Industries Corporation (TICO) will combine its software development in autonomous vehicles (AVs), raise its global investments, and establish T-Hive B.V. as a new center of competence to satisfy the growing demands of its customers.

-TICO’s main brands solution portfolio will be significantly strengthened and expanded by combining the software products, partnerships, and innovations from TICO’s main Group companies, Toyota L&F, Toyota Material Handling, Toyota Material Handling Europe, Raymond, Bastian Solutions, and Vanderlande, and their respective brands.
+TICO’s main brand’s solution portfolio will be significantly strengthened and expanded by combining the software products, partnerships, and innovations from TICO’s main Group companies, Toyota L&F, Toyota Material Handling, Toyota Material Handling Europe, Raymond, Bastian Solutions, and Vanderlande, and their respective brands.

 Flexibility in operations, application regions, and vehicle type, as well as the ability to deploy AV solutions globally, have become increasingly significant.
 To help TICO’s customer-facing companies, T-Hive was created to centrally manage all developments, use current solutions for new market sectors, and expedite innovation globally.